| Home | History | Contact Us | Church | Wildlife | Landscape | Towne Family | Corpus Christi College & Bishop Richard Fox | The Village

 This was the heyday of Braceby.
 The Towne family purchased the lordship of the Manor and moved to Braceby from Heydour.
 They stayed over 100 years and rebuilt the Manor House.
 At the same time other wealthy landowners and tenants had money to spend.
 They improved their homes and the largest houses in the village date from this period.

-Glebe terriers of the early 17th Century show that the glebe land amounted to a few strips in the open fields.
+In the early 17th Century reports made by the clergyman of the village to the Bishop (known as Glebe Terriers) show that the glebe land amounted to a few strips in the open fields.
 There was a “neat vicarage house” of 3 bays.
 By 1671 the house was described as “blown down” and the parcels of land were in the enclosed fields.
 In 1690 the house “in stone and covered with thatch” was “two bays of building now in very good & sufficient repaire”.
 In 1700 the vicarage house was let, as the recently installed Rector of Sapperton was acting as Curate for Braceby.

 EIGHTEENTH CENTURY

 In this century the church went downhill.
 Making a living from farming became harder.
 By 1724 the vicarage was once again “blown down”.
 In common with many other churches in Lincolnshire the South Aisle was probably demolished in the eighteenth century and the south porch repositioned on the new south wall.
-The mass dial built into the south wall of the porch is late medieval.
 Certainly the barn and dovecote of Manor Farm, built about that time, include many pieces of cut stone which come from a more sophisticated building.
 It was at this time that the Welby family of Denton began leasing and then buying land in Braceby.
 They bought the lordship of the Manor and land from the Towne family, who left the area.
 The Welby family did not live in Braceby.
-They worshipped and were buried in Denton church.
+They worshiped and were buried in Denton church.
 Gradually the side chapel fell into disrepair, with nobody having a personal interest in it.

 NINETEENTH CENTURY – BRACEBY LEAVES THE SOKE OF GRANTHAM